 The School of Law incorporates best academic practices in teaching and scholarship adopted by leading law schools throughout the world.
 The School stresses innovative courses and teaching methodology, legal research and publication, and education in non-legal disciplines to deepen understanding of the law.
 The School's objective is to create the foremost School of Law in Central Asia.
 The School of Law comprises an undergraduate and post-graduate program.
-The undergraduate program provides law courses to students in the Bang College of Business and the

-College of Social Sciences.
+The undergraduate program provides law courses to students in the Bang College of Business and the College of Social Sciences.
 In addition, the School of Law offers four Minors in Law to undergraduate students at KIMEP.
 The undergraduate courses cover business, international, and Kazakhstani law.
 The School has received the license from the Ministry of Education and Science to offer a Bachelor of Laws degree (LL.B.) in Jurisprudence and accepted its first entry class in academic year 2011-12.
+KIMEP University received a license for offering a Bachelor of Law in International Law in 2012.
+The curriculum for this degree will be developed and available in the 2013-14 academic year.
 The post-graduate program is the Master of Laws in International Law (LL.M).
 The LL.M program courses are built on the pillars of international commercial law and public international law, and provide specific courses in areas such as company law, taxation, and natural resources law.
 The School of Law teaches by transmitting knowledge required to understand each field, instilling in students critical thinking skills, and developing practical skills to apply law to solve legal and social problems.